isocline/clockwork/README.md

 # Clockwork
-### Multi purpose work processing engine for JVM and Android
+### Multi-purpose work processing engine for JVM and Android

 [![Build Status](https://travis-ci.org/isocline/clockwork.svg?branch=develop)](https://travis-ci.org/isocline/clockwork)

 **Clockwork** is a powerful integrated workflow engine that combines various workflow methods into one.
-In some cases, real-time processing may be required, but in some cases it must be executed after some event processing.
-Or at a certain time, like a scheduler
-There are many things that need to be done
+In some cases, real-time processing may be required, but in some cases, it must be executed after some event processing.
+Or at a particular time, like a scheduler, Many things need to be done.
-There are cases where other work processing methods are combined with each other.
-For example, after checking the job every 10 minutes based on the scheduler
+There are cases where other work processing methods are combined.
-If certain conditions are met, an event can be triggered to signal the start of another task Conversely, you can start a newly started scheduler after a specific event occurs
+For example, after checking the job every 10 minutes based on the scheduler If certain conditions are met, an event can be triggered to signal the start of another task Conversely, you can start a newly started scheduler after a specific event occurs.

-It is a very inefficient task to select a library for each of these cases and code each time using a different API The Clockwork Work Processor can solve this problem very easily
+It is a very inefficient task to select a library for each of these cases and code each time using a different API The Clockwork Work Processor can solve this problem very easily.

 ## Advantages

-- **Optimized Dynamic Work Proccessor**: Clockwork is a versatile job execution tool that satisfies job execution conditions under any circumstances.
+- **Optimized Dynamic Work Processor**: Clockwork is a versatile job execution tool that satisfies job execution conditions under any circumstances.
-- **Self control process**: Optimized for dynimic control environments such as various edge computing environments by dynamically changing its schedule status during job execution.
+- **Self-control process**: Optimized for dynamic control environments such as various edge computing environments by dynamically changing its schedule status during job execution.
-- **Easy coding**: Very simple, easy to understand coding method, code is very simple
-- **Extensive Scalability**: Supports various crontab scheduling definitions, json, xml, and more.
-It can be extended to any type according to the user
-- **Extremely precise execution**: precise execution can be adjusted in 1 ms steps to avoid semi real time level
-- **Replace existing scheduler**: Scheduling is similar to Unix crontab setting method and provides various setting functions through extended API
+- **Elastic scheduler**:  Scheduling is similar to the Unix crontab setting method and provides various setting functions through extended API.
+- **Accurate execution**: You can precisely adjust the execution in 1 ms increments aiming at the almost real-time level.
+- **Easy coding**: Simple, easy to understand coding method, the code is straightforward.
-- **Small footprint library**: Provides a very small library size without compromising other libraries
+- **Small footprint library**: Provides a tiny size library without compromising other libraries.

 ## Example